 A paradise for adventure enthusiasts, Manali is a magnet to all those who love indulging in adventurous activities all year-round.
 Home to some of the most scenic landscapes and views, this winter wonderland is ideal for backpackers and most popular amongst honeymooners with plenty of things to do on your trip to Manali.
 Get to experience the snow, orchard terraces, the rustic villages and the snow clad mountains that are ideal for skiing activities.

-Highlights: Trekking, Skiing, Malana Trek, Chandratal Trek, Rafting, Paragliding, mountain biking
+Things to do: Trekking, Skiing, Malana Trek, Chandratal Trek, Rafting, Paragliding, mountain biking

 Yet another hill stations of Himachal Pradesh, this is an ideal destination for de-stressing in the serene, tranquil atmosphere away from the hustle-bustle of the city life.
 Enjoy a laid-back evening in the lap of nature in Dalhousie, it is an ideal escape with a lush green wildlife, colonial heritage buildings and a prominent European architectural style influencing all over the town.
 The hill station is set amidst the thick forest of oak, pine and deodar in the Dhauladhar range.

-Highlights: Churches, Kalatop Wildlife Sanctuary, Bhuri Singh Museum
+Key attraction: Churches, Kalatop Wildlife Sanctuary, Bhuri Singh Museum

 Located in Chamba district, Khajjiar is another popular hill station that is tucked away 24km away from Dalhousie.
 It is an ideal destination for campers and trekkers, you can pitch your tent in the midst of wilderness and witness the picturesque views of the surrounding pine forests, the enchanting lakes and pastures.

-8. Parashar Lake
+8. Parashar Lake – Secret Hideaway Spot

 The Prashar Lake is a spectacle when witness during winter, especially in December-January.
 This lake is truly a hidden gem in Himachal which lies in the unexplored territory of Himachal Pradesh, ideal for people looking for a secret hideaway spot.
 You can unwind and have a laid-back outing amidst the astounding beauty and vibe of this lake.